 In 2008 I decided to change my career: after working eight years for a manufacturing company, I felt that my career would be better served if I joined a company in a forward-looking growth industry.
 As it happens, Dublin is home to a cluster of (card) payment companies.

 I joined Realex Payments, a fast-growing e-commerce card payment gateway.
 When I started it was still a small company, albeit with a strong position in Ireland.
-I helped it by building up a strong team managing large and corporate clients: hiring people, introducing procedures, establishing KPIs, setting up a training program and a knowledge base.
-I enabled Realex to win and keep large clients and break into the UK market, where I established a second team.
+I helped its development into an industry leader by building up a strong team managing large and corporate clients: hiring people, introducing procedures, establishing KPIs, setting up a training program and a knowledge base.
+This enabled Realex to win and keep large clients and break into the UK market, where I established a second team.

 On this website, I am sharing some of my knowledge, as well as giving some background information on myself.